 A third way to raise business capital is to sell shares in your business to an "equity investor."
 Although many businesses seek out professional equity investors, your friends and family members can also become equity investors in your business.

-Unlike a lender -- who temporarily provides you with money to operate your business -- equity investors actually buy a piece of your business.
+Unlike a lender—who temporarily provides you with money to operate your business—equity investors actually buy a piece of your business.
 They become your co-owners, or shareholders, and share in the fortunes and misfortunes of your business.
-(To learn more about equity investments, read Nolo's article Raising Money Through Equity Investments.)

 Raising money for your business through equity investments is very different from raising it through borrowing money.
-(For more on the difference between loans and equity investments, read Nolo's article Loans and Equity Investments Compared.)
-You'll need to:
+With equity investments, you'll need to:

-Equity investors take on a high level of risk -- often investing $50,000 or more with no guarantee that your business will make money.
-Your investors should understand and accept that they are not guaranteed to get their money back.
+Equity investors take on a high level of risk—often investing $50,000 or more with no guarantee that your business will make money.
+Your investors should understand and accept that they're not guaranteed to get their money back.

-Equity investors can make sure that they stand a better chance than any other investor of getting their money back if the business goes belly up.
-They draw up long, complicated legal documents that ensure they will be able to collect a return, sometimes at two or three times the initial investment, leaving other less-privileged company co-owners (like you) with nothing.
+Equity investors can also make sure that they stand a better chance than any other investor of getting their money back if the business goes belly up.
+They can draw up long, complicated legal documents that ensure they'll be able to collect a return—sometimes at two or three times the initial investment.
+A high return could potentially leave other less-privileged company co-owners (like you) with nothing.

 Equity investments mean dealing with shared ownership.
 Your investors will have some say in the way you run your company.
 This isn't to say that you should avoid equity investors, just that you should know what you're getting into.

 You'll need to create an equity purchase agreement and other documents to formalize an equity investment in your business.
-This paperwork can be complicated and will determine who owns and controls your company, so you will probably want to consult with an attorney.
+This paperwork can be complicated and will determine who owns and controls your company, so you'll probably want to consult with an attorney.

-Depending on how many investors you take in and how much money you raise, you may also need to comply with federal and state securities laws.
-You will likely need to hire an attorney to ensure that you comply with these laws and deal with the required paperwork.
+Depending on how many investors you take in and how much money you raise, you might also need to comply with federal and state securities laws.
+You'll likely need to hire an attorney to ensure that you comply with these laws and deal with the required paperwork.